ring85623/CatiaTools/README.md

 # CatiaTools
 using Catia PartBody To Part File
-And Top Part Work to Product
+And Top Part trans to Product